ibexa/documentation-developer/docs/guide/recommendation.md

-# Recommendation
+# Personalization

-The Recommendation Bundle extends the functionality of eZ Platform with a recommendation engine, powered by [YOOCHOOSE](https://yoochoose.com/).
+The Recommendation Bundle extends the functionality of eZ Platform with a personalization engine, powered by [YOOCHOOSE](https://yoochoose.com/).
 It allows you to track the way visitors use your website and suggests recommended content to them based on their behavior.
+You can also use the personalized search (content suggestions) and personalized newsletter features (embedding recommendations in your newsletters).

 !!! tip "More information"